 In addition to making life easier for consumers, tech partnerships have a positive impact on the SaaS companies that create them, like how tech partnerships make up 50% of revenue for Gorgias, an e-commerce customer service helpdesk platform.Or the time when the tech partnerships team at Typeform integration discovered that customers using more than four integrations had a higher lifetime value (LTV).
 Or theseeight times partnerships impacted an exit event.Or — ok you get the point.

-But keep in mind, strong tech partnerships don’t just happen, they’re built and cultivated with intention.
-They require thoughtful decision making, time, money, trust, and a customer-centric mindset.
+Strong tech partnerships don’t just happen, they’re built and cultivated with intention by experienced professionals.
+They require thoughtful decision-making, time, money, trust, and a customer-centric mindset.

 Defining tech partnerships

-There are more than 20,000 APIs on the web underpinning the apps we use every day.
-These APIs act like messengers, helping software applications, systems, and devices talk to one another and share data.
+There aremore than 24,000 APIs on the web underpinning the apps we use every day.
+These APIsact like messengers, helping software applications, systems, and devices talk to one another and share data.